Latest Release: 2025 Q2

 Present Situation Index

-Job seekers’ assessments of current labor market conditions dropped sharply.
+Job seekers’ assessments of current labor market conditions rose substantially.

 U.S. Job Seeker Confidence